 MEDICINE AND MONEY DON'T MIX

 Healthcare is ostensibly based on objective scientific research.
 But who conducts and/or sponsors this research?
 All too often, it’s the very companies whose products are being studied, and thus have obvious conflicts of interest.
 As a result, this “research” becomes little more than a euphemism for advertising and marketing.
 As the shield between life and death, healthcare should be based on science and mercy, not business or commerce.

 METAPHORS & SIMILES

 As figures of speech, metaphors and similes are poetic pairs, tropes of truth, études in similitude, zeitgeist insights, and epiphanies of finesse, which liken and enlighten.
 Like mini-matchmakers, metaphors and similes magically make us meet and smile, even if only for a while.

 Mind-body dualism is as old as history, and as current as today.
 This eternal dualism has been explored by many great philosophers, and it remains a central issue in today's materialistic world.
 For example, it informs conflicts between faith and reason, religion and science.
 It also informs conflicts between psychologists, who treat the mind, and physicians, who treat the body.
 In order to resolve these conflicts, we must revisit the conundrum of mind-body dualism in a multi-disciplinary fashion, so as to minimize polarizing polemics and facile solutions.

 MOOD DISORDERS: FACT OR FICTION

 Mood depends on food, and most mood disorders are food disorders.
-Most mania and depression reflect the various cravings and ravings of addictions to sugar, honey, chocolate, vanilla, cola, coffee, tea, alcohol, tobacco, and drugs.
-To correct a mood, just change the food.
+So most mania and depression reflect the cravings and ravings of addictions to sweets, alcohol, tobacco, and drugs.
+To correct a mood, just change the food.*

 MORBIDITY & MORTALITY